-Saracens could be almost complete in the popular imagination, as Diane Speed has demonstrated in her discussion of the relationship between the two in King Horn.
-If these developments lie behind Wace's modifications of the Scandinavians in Geoffrey's Historia, they leave the general impression that Wace wrote with relative insensitivity towards ethnic and regional significance of Scandinavian identity in England, a country that he only visited.
+The association between Scandinavian and Saracen worked its way from historiography to romance and back, and the interplay between the two probably underlies Geoffrey of Monmouth's Gormundus the African, who owes much to the historical Danelaw King Guthrum (HRB 168; 10.6).53 By the thirteenth century, the identification between Scandinavians and Saracens could be almost complete in the popular imagination, as Diane Speed has demonstrated in her discussion of the relationship between the two in King Horn.54 If these developments lie behind Wace's modifications of the Scandinavians in Geoffrey's Historia, they leave the general impression that Wace wrote with relative insensitivity towards ethnic and regional significance of Scandinavian identity in England, a country that he only visited.55

 Although the observations above can only serve to demonstrate some variation in the interpretation of Scandinavian activity in English history by writers in the twelfth century, we can assume that they reflect a complex range of attitudes in wider fields of social expression.
 The above writers appear to have had in common a sense of Scandinavian ethnicity, although they differ in their interpretations of its characteristics or significance for British history.
-Writers such as William of Malmesbury, Geoffrey of Monmouth, and Wace tend to exploit stereotypes of the Scandinavians as culturally inferior or barbaric, either to impose an imperialistic model of assimilation or to resist it altogether.
+Writers such as William of Malmesbury, Geoffrey of Monmouth, and Wace tend to exploit stereotypes of the Scandinavians as culturally inferior or barbaric, either to impose an imperialistic model of their assimilation or to resist their assimilation altogether.
 Others, such as Gaimar and Henry of Huntingdon, seem to be influenced by regional sympathies in addressing the assimilation of Scandinavians into the greater English community.